 j- Natural critters eat tomatoes:

-Not only you, but also birds, squirrels, and other natural critters would like to eat tomatoes.
+Not only you but also birds, squirrels, and other natural critters would like to eat tomatoes.

 k- Pruning mistakes:

 Pruning is another essential part of tomato caring.
-The regular and right way of pruning can bring you healthy harvest.
+The regular and right way of pruning can bring you a healthy harvest.

 On the other hand, extreme pruning and irregular pruning may create different types of tomato problems and reduces plant growth and harvest.